MCPS Regulation GCC-RA

 Do I have to self-report if the police already informed MCPS of the charges?

 Yes.
-Employees are responsible for self-reporting directly to DPEC regardless of whether MCPS may receive notice of an arrest or criminal charge from the Montgomery County Police Department or another source.
+Employees are responsible for self-reporting directly to DCI regardless of whether MCPS may receive notice of an arrest or criminal charge from the Montgomery County Police Department or another source.

 What happens after I report an arrest, charge, or conviction?

-Following an employee’s notification to DPEC via submission of the self-reporting form, telephone report, or mail notification, the Office of Human Resources and Development (OHRD) shall conduct a further review of this matter.
-The employee will be notified as promptly as possible if OHRD proceeds with an internal investigation.
-To assist in its review, DPEC may request that the employee provide additional information, including a copy of the charging documents and disposition of any ensuing criminal proceeding.
+Following an employee’s notification to DCI via submission of the self-reporting form, telephone report, or mail notification, the Office of Employee Engagement and Labor Relations (OEELR) shall conduct a further review of this matter.
+The employee will be notified as promptly as possible if OEELR proceeds with an internal investigation.
+To assist in its review, DCI may request that the employee provide additional information, including a copy of the charging documents and disposition of any ensuing criminal proceeding.

 Any internal investigation must be in accordance with all memoranda of understanding with the Montgomery County Police Department and other Montgomery County partner agencies, as well as all due process safeguards set forth in applicable laws and association agreements.
 If the allegations involve abuse or neglect of children or vulnerable adults, the internal investigation must be in compliance with MCPS Regulation JHC-RA, Reporting and Investigating Child Abuse and Neglect.